-The public offering price of shares of our common stock is substantially higher than the pro forma net tangible book value per outstanding share of our common stock.
-You will incur immediate and substantial dilution of \$0.97 per share, representing the difference between the public offering price and our pro forma net tangible book value per share as of September 30, 2017, based on the sale of 30,000,000 shares of common stock at the public offering price per share of common stock of \$2.00, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+The assumed offering price of shares of our common stock is substantially higher than the pro forma net tangible book value per outstanding share of our common stock.
+You will incur immediate and substantial dilution of \$1.54 per share, representing the difference between the assumed public offering price and our pro forma net tangible book value per share as of September 30, 2017, based on the sale of 19,084,000 shares of common stock at an assumed public offering price per share of common stock of \$2.62, the last reported sale price of our common stock on NASDAQ on February 7, 2018, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 As a result of the dilution to investors purchasing shares in this offering, investors may receive significantly less than the purchase price paid in this offering, if anything, in the event of liquidation.
-Further, investors purchasing shares of our common stock in this offering will contribute approximately 13.2% of the total amount invested by stockholders since our inception, but will own, as a result of such investment, 74.8% of shares of our common stock outstanding immediately following this offering.
+Further, investors purchasing shares of our common stock in this offering will contribute approximately 11.2% of the total amount invested by stockholders since our inception, but will own, as a result of such investment, 65.4% of shares of our common stock outstanding immediately following this offering.
 In addition, if the underwriters exercise their over-allotment option, or outstanding options or warrants are exercised, you could experience further dilution.
 For more information on the dilution you may suffer as a result of investing in this offering, see the section of this prospectus entitled "Dilution."